 Kristen is originally from Clinton, Iowa.
 She graduated from Luther College in 2004 with a degree in Psychology, and she graduated from Wartburg Seminary with her MDiv in 2011.
 She has been involved in various kinds of ministry throughout her life.
 She was on summer staff at Camp EWALU in Strawberry Point, IA, for seven summers.
 She played concerts at churches throughout the southeastern United States on a Captive Free Music Ministry team in 2004-2005.
 Prior to attending seminary, she worked as a preschool teacher's assistant for two years.
 After she graduated from seminary, she spent a year and a half working as a chaplain at the University of Iowa Hospital.
 Her first call was at Calvary Lutheran Church in Buffalo, IA.
 ALC is her second call.

 Pastor Kristen loves music, knitting, reading, and spending time with her family.
-She is married to Charlie, and they have two children, Caroline and Erick.
+She is married to Charlie, and they have three children, Caroline, Erick, and Alicia.

 Shirley has served as the organist at American Lutheran for many years.
 She is busy substitute teaching, teaching piano, accompanying, and enjoying her eleven grandchildren.
 She is always looking for musicians who are willing to do Special Music, so please contact her if you are interested!

 Copyright © 2021 American Lutheran Church - All Rights Reserved.